kajyr/SvgToCSS/README.md

 # SvgToCSS

-The idea behind this module came from the work made for [aditollo/grunt-svgzr](https://github.com/aditollo/grunt-svgzr) and this article: http://css-tricks.com/probably-dont-base64-svg/
+The idea behind this module came from the work made for [aditollo/grunt-svgzr](https://github.com/aditollo/grunt-svgzr) and the [probably-dont-base64-svg](http://css-tricks.com/probably-dont-base64-svg/) article

 I've decided to separate the URI / base64 svg renderer to generate CSS / SCSS from SVG files.